lilyosah/tech-knowledgebase/Human-Computer-Interaction/Interpretation and Modeling.md

 - Individuals and groups: bubble with group names, annotates with responsibilities
 - Intents: And objective for the individual/group
 - Flow: Communication between individuals, groups, artifacts

+Sequence is left to right, flow is up and down

+#### Cultural Models
+Represents the influences on a person, group, or organization Reveals the cultural context in which the product/system will have to succeed

+Nodes are cultural units, stuff about them are annotations in the bubble